APT. (song)

 An accompanying music video was directed by Mars and Daniel Ramos and premiered on Rosé's YouTube channel simultaneously with the single's release.
-The video featured Rosé and Mars as a garage band with matching black leather jackets in a pink-coloured set.
-The song broke a number of viewership records on YouTube, becoming the fastest music video by an Asian act to reach one billion views on the platform.
-"Apt." was also the second-fastest song and the fastest by a K-pop artist to reach one billion streams in Spotify history.
-Rosé promoted the song with performances on The Seasons: Lee Young-ji's Rainbow, BBC Radio 1's Christmas Live Lounge 2024, The Tonight Show Starring Jimmy Fallon, and with Mars at the 2024 MAMA Awards.
-The song won the MTV Video Music Award for Song of the Year and received three nominations at the 68th Annual Grammy Awards for Best Pop Duo/Group Performance, Record of the Year, and Song of the Year, becoming the most-nominated song by a K-pop artist and the first to be nominated in a Big Four category as a lead artist.
+The video featured Rosé and Mars as a garage band wearing matching black leather jackets on a pink-coloured set.
+The song broke a number of viewership records on YouTube, including becoming the fastest music video by an Asian act to reach one billion views on the platform.
+"APT." was also the second-fastest song and the fastest by a K-pop artist to reach one billion streams in Spotify history, and the top song of 2025 on Apple Music.
+Rosé promoted the song through televised performances, including appearances with Mars at the 2024 MAMA Awards and the 68th Annual Grammy Awards.
+"APT." received numerous accolades, including Song of the Year at the Asia Artist Awards, MAMA Awards, and MTV Video Music Awards, and International Song of the Year at the Brit Awards, making Rosé the first K-pop artist in history to win at the latter.
+It earned three Grammy Award nominations for Best Pop Duo/Group Performance, Record of the Year, and Song of the Year, becoming the most-nominated song by a K-pop artist and the first to be nominated in a Big Four category as a lead artist.

 Background and promotion

-On 29 December 2023, Rosé announced her departure from YG Entertainment to its associate company The Black Label for her solo work, while remaining with YG to continue her activities as a member of Blackpink.
+On 29 December 2023, Rosé announced that she was moving from YG Entertainment to its associate company The Black Label for her solo work, while remaining with YG as a member of Blackpink.
 Prior to her departure, Rosé released her debut solo single album, R, in March 2021, featuring the songs "On the Ground" and "Gone".
 These releases garnered commercial success.

-In August 2024, Rosé was seen attending a concert of Bruno Mars in Los Angeles, later sharing a picture of her wearing a shirt with Mars on it.
-In September, Rosé announced via her social media that she signed a new global solo deal with Atlantic Records.
+In August 2024, Rosé was seen attending a concert of Bruno Mars in Los Angeles, later sharing a photo of herself wearing a t-shirt from his merchandise range.
+In September, Rosé announced via her social media that she had signed a new global solo deal with Atlantic Records.
 On 16 October, Rosé posted a polaroid picture of her sitting next to Mars and revealed that she taught him a Korean drinking game.
-Mars also shared an Instagram story of Rosé supposedly trying to kiss him that night, promoting a possible upcoming release.
+Mars also shared an Instagram story of Rosé supposedly trying to kiss him that night, promoting a potential upcoming release.

 On 17 October, Rosé announced the release of the single on her social media, a day ahead of the release.
 An accompanying artwork was revealed alongside the announcement, featuring a black-and-white rose-tinted photo of Mars behind a drum set and Rosé lying in front of the set wearing a black leather jacket and skirt.
-The news of the release arrived a few weeks after the announcement of Rosé's debut studio album Rosie, slated for release on 6 December 2024.
+The news of the release arrived a few weeks after the announcement of Rosé's debut studio album, Rosie, slated for release on 6 December 2024.
+"APT." was also included on Mars's compilation album Collaborations (2026).
+Mars later revealed that he and Rosé have worked on another song that is yet to be released.